dylanR33/command-line-stm32f4/README.md

 section "List of Supported Definitions for CLISTM_MODEL_NUM").

-## Optional Variable Definition
+## Optional Variable Definitions
 The variable `CLISTM_HAL_MODULES` is an optional variable and if used should specify the HAL modules the user would like to incorporate into their build (see options in section "List of supported HAL modules").
 When used the makefile also incorporates the base HAL files necessary to use the other modules.
 If not defined no HAL modules will be part of the build.

+The variable `CLISTM_LINKER_FILE` is an optional variable which defines the path to a user provided linker file to use during the linking process.
+If not defined a default linker file is used which is targeted for the `STM32F411xE`.
+See directory `templates` for a linker file template to use as a starting point.
+The main changes necessary are within the MEMORY section.

 ## Minimal Necessary Configuration When Using HAL and Template
 Before any application or HAL peripheral module code runs the user should call the HAL function HAL_Init() and proceedingly configure the system clock.
-Within the directory 'template' a minimal configuration is provided along with a simple main() and Systick_Handler() definition for using the HAL provided HAL_Delay() function.
+Within the directory `templates` a minimal configuration is provided along with a simple main() and Systick_Handler() definition for using the HAL provided HAL_Delay() function.

+## Templates
+Some files to get you started for a main and a linker file.

 ## Examples
 The directory `examples` contains a minimal examples of how to incorperate this repository into a project.
-Note that these examples assume `CLISTM_MODEL_NUM` is defined as `STM32F411XE`

 ## List of Supported Definitions for CLISTM_MODEL_NUM
 ```
-STM32F401XC STM32F411XE STM32F417XX STM32F469XX
-STM32F401XE STM32F412CX STM32F423XX STM32F479XX
-STM32F405XX STM32F412RX STM32F427XX
-STM32F407XX STM32F412VX STM32F429XX
-STM32F410CX STM32F412ZX STM32F437XX
-STM32F410RX STM32F413XX STM32F439XX
-STM32F410TX STM32F415XX STM32F446XX
+STM32F401xC STM32F411xE STM32F417xx STM32F469xx
+STM32F401xE STM32F412Cx STM32F423xx STM32F479xx
+STM32F405xx STM32F412Rx STM32F427xx
+STM32F407xx STM32F412Vx STM32F429xx
+STM32F410Cx STM32F412Zx STM32F437xx
+STM32F410Rx STM32F413xx STM32F439xx
+STM32F410Tx STM32F415xx STM32F446xx
 ```